cysouw/YAST/text/yast.md

 ## Generation: creating a recipe

+Planning an utterance means to create a recipe.
+This creation of a recipe is the main generative step, as

 incremental, lot's of free choice, restrictions pile up as a result of previous choices

 In some situation, the ordering of specifications is relevant.

+In a formal sense, recipe-generation is a purely regular (type-3) grammar.
+It just consists of the rules R->i, R->iR, i.e. a Recipe *R* can be an instruction *i*

 The order of instructions in a recipe is to a large extend "free".
 The speaker is allowed to specify the instructions in any order in accordance with the intended message (within certain language-specific limits to be worked out later in detail).
 As an result, the rules will sometimes have to work around the instructions to mould the result in accordance to the structure of the language.
 A proficient speaker with much experience can take the expected output into account in building the instructions.

 ## Ingredients: building blocks of a recipe

-The basic building blocks of a recipe will be called ~~ingredients~~ (in keeping with the cooking metaphor used here).
+The basic building blocks of a recipe will be called ~~ingredients~~ (in keeping with the cooking metaphor user here).

 Lexemes induce a state-of-mind at the addressee, consisting of possible situations in accordance to the communally developed practice of using the lexeme (i.e. the lexeme's 'meaning').
 The act of uttering a lexeme aims to conjure up some of those possible situations in the mind of the addressee.